#Justice

 The Trump administration, however, ignored Judge Frimpong’s ruling.

-The next step occurred on Monday, July 28, the day when the government and the plaintiffs argued and submitted their respective cases in San Francisco, before the team of circuit judges: Judges Ronald M. Gould, Marsha S. Berzon, and Jennifer Sung.
+The next step occurred on Monday, July 28, the day when the government and the plaintiffs argued and submitted their respective cases in San Francisco,before the team of circuit judges: Judges Ronald M. Gould, Marsha S. Berzon, and Jennifer Sung.

-Also included in 61-page filing from the Ninth are a number of accounts given by “plaintiffs,” who tell of their frightening and painful experiences having to do with the federal government’s immigration enforcement, that includes “roving patrols” that “detained individuals without reasonable suspicion, in violation of the Fourth Amendment’s safeguard against unreasonable seizures by the government.”
+Also included in 61-page filing from the Ninth are a number of accounts described by “plaintiffs,” who tell of their frightening and painful experiences having to do with the federal government’s immigration enforcement, that includes “roving patrols” that “detained individuals without reasonable suspicion, in violation of the Fourth Amendment’s safeguard against unreasonable seizures by the government.”

 “Name the hospital where you were born”